aws-samples/tgw-attachment-tagger/README.md

 AWS Transit Gateway (TGW) can be shared via AWS Resource Access Manager across AWS account boundaries.
 When creating TGW attachments across AWS account boundaries, attachments are created without a Name tag - which can make identifying attachments time consuming.

 This solution provides an automated mechanism to gather information about each TGW attachment for accounts within an AWS Organization, including looking up the Classless Inter-Domain Routing (CIDR) range from the TGW Route Table.
-The solution will then apply a Name tag in the form of "CIDR-AccountName" to the attachment within the AWS account which owns the TGW.
+The solution will then apply a Name tag in the form of **CIDR-AccountName** to the attachment within the AWS account which owns the TGW.

 This solution can be used alongside a solution such as the *[Serverless Transit Network Orchestrator](https://aws.amazon.com/solutions/implementations/serverless-transit-network-orchestrator/)* from the AWS Solutions Library, which enables the automated creation of TGW attachments at scale.